-The E-Pace is based on the same chassis used for the Range Rover Evoque and the Land Rover Discovery Sport.
+The E-PACE features a few detail changes in this uprated guise.
+Revised all-LED headlights with distinctive 'Double J' DRL signatures flank a restyled grille, plus there's a revised lower aperature and smarter side fender vents at the front; and all-LED tail lamps and a smart mesh insert for the bumper at the back.
+As before, this little Jaguar is based on the same chassis used for the Range Rover Evoque and the Land Rover Discovery Sport.
 It's around 4.4m in length, so very similar in size to the Audi Q3 that many think will be its biggest rival.
 It's certainly a lower, sleeker design than that Ingolstadt model, with crisp surfacing, strong rear haunches and a sporty stance.
-There's nothing like the same level of aluminium in the body structure as you'll find in this model's F-PACE SUV stablemate, but this material does feature in the bonnet and side panels and this, plus lightweight suspension components, has helped to keep weight down to as little as 1,700kg.